Yesterday I sent a kid out of the classroom with whom I have a love-hate relationship.

 So I took him outside and confronted him.

 “I didn’t like your facial expression,” I said.
 “Why do you look at me like that?”
-I was careful to not sound accusing, but I calmly asked him a genuine question.
+I was careful to not sound accusing, but I calmly phrased it as a genuine question.
 Why?
 I want to understand.

 “Do you feel angry?”
 I asked.